tqwewe/website/src/coco_guide/README.md

 ::: tip
 There are to kind of footer separators in conventional commits : `token: message` and `token #message`.

-Github automatically link issues prefixed with a hash.
+GitHub automatically link issues prefixed with a hash.

 **Example:**
 ```